Fit multiclass models for support vector machines or other classifiers

 is a sparse matrix of predictor data, and Y

 is a categorical vector of class labels.
-There are more than two classes in the data.
+The data contains 13 classes.

-To adjust the default values, see the Name-Value Pair Arguments on templateLinear
+.
+To modify the default values see the name-value arguments for templateLinear

-Train an ECOC model composed of multiple binary, linear classification models that can identify the product given the frequency distribution of words on a documentation web page.
+Train an ECOC model consisting of multiple binary linear classification models that identify the software product given the frequency distribution of words on a documentation web page.
 For faster training time, transpose the predictor data, and specify that observations correspond to columns.

 X = X'; rng(1); % For reproducibility Mdl = fitcecoc(X,Y,'Learners',t,'ObservationsIn','columns')

-Alternatively, you can train an ECOC model composed of default linear classification models using 'Learners','Linear'
+Alternatively, you can train an ECOC model containing default linear classification models by specifying "Learners","Linear"

 .